OmerSakar/OmerSakar.github.io/content/_index.md

 <br>

 {{< justify >}}
-My name is Ömer Şakar.
 I am currently doing my PhD in the Formal Methods and Tools group, part of the Faculty of Electrical Engineering, Mathematics and Computer Science".
 The project I am involved with is called ChEOPS.
 {{</ justify >}}

 {{< justify >}}